ICJIA/wp-headless/README.md

 $ curl http://localhost:5000/wp-json
 ```

-If not already set, set `Permalinks` to `Post name` in admin settings.
+If not already set, set `Permalinks` to `Post name` in WP admin settings.

 ## Backup db volume